A few months ago, I attended the official 2017 edTPA Conference. My mission: to learn more about the edTPA video portion of certification.

 As a vendor representative, I had some highly interesting interactions with my fellow conference goers.
 I’d scarcely mention that I worked for GoReact, a video tool for the classroom, when my fellow attendees would launch into the many painful video woes of their programs.

 It turns out making edTPA videos isn’t just difficult.
-It’s the bane of all edTPA submissions.
+It strikes fear into the hearts of students.9 Simple Ways to Make edTPA Videos Less Intimidating Click To Tweet

 I sat wide-eyed as these teaching pros unpacked all the gory details: the tears and suffering, the horrible audio, the enormous video files that had to be compressed through complicated software . . .
 It certainly sounded like a nightmare.